 "I invented a way to do it without rollers," Edwards said in a recent interview.
 "I used a roller brush, dried her hair 85 percent and clipped it away from her face.
 Run your fingers through it after it dries and there's the Farrah."

 The New York Times called it “a work of art that looked as if it had just come out of the sea and been tossed by the wind into a state of careless perfection.”

 The fabulously underrated actress, who wanted to be known for more than just a beautiful body and thick, luscious hair, said she never had a burning desire to act.
 And as the years passed, she did become known for other reasons.
 Her tumultuous lifestyle saw her become more famous for her fall from grace than her poster girl or actress days.
 Still, everyone kept a soft spot Farrah Fawcett, not normally reserved for the rebellious divas of modern society.

 In 2006, Farrah was diagnosed with rectal cancer and she began a TV documentary to raise awareness.
-When it became necessary for Farrah to undergo treatments that would cause hair loss, her doctor, Lawrence Piro said that “Farrah probably has the most famous hair in the world”, but acknowledged that it is not a trivial matter for any cancer patient, whose hair “affects [one’s] whole sense of who [they] are”.
+When it became necessary for Farrah to undergo treatments that would cause hair loss, her doctor, Lawrence Piro said that "Farrah probably has the most famous hair in the world", but acknowledged that it is not a trivial matter for any cancer patient, whose hair "affects whole sense of who are".

 Her treatment ended last month and Farrah returned to the Malibu mansion she shared with her long-time on-again-off-again love, Ryan O’Neal.
 But Farrah was left bald and bedridden and her courageous battle with cancer ended on 25 June 2009.
 She was just 62.